 The following tribes were contacted via email or phone calls:

-Andrew Salas, Chairperson for Gabrieleño Band of Mission Indians - Kizh Nation: A letter was sent to Mr. Salas on April 10, 2019. inviting the tribe to consult on the project.
-Mr. Salas responded on April 17, 2019 requesting to consult on the project.
-On May 13, 2019 Mr. Salas and Matthew Teutimez, Tribe Biologist, met with a Caltrans representative to discuss the project.
-Mr. Salas and Mr. Teutimez comments on the project focused on the importance of waterways and trade routes to the Kizh Nation.
+• Andrew Salas, Chairperson for Gabrieleño Band of Mission Indians - Kizh Nation: A letter was sent to Mr. Salas on April 10, 2019. inviting the tribe to consult on the project.